Magic Leap founder Rony Abovitz creates startup Sun and Thunder to build synthetic beings

 “We want to showcase things we are working on from these experiments, so it’s not like you have to wait until 2035,” he said.
 “But the fullness of what we’re doing will be a journey.
 Our Pinocchio right now has strings.
 But over time, we keep cutting those strings over 10 to 15 years.
 Our Pinocchio will be in a movie in the world and will also work with us to create things as well.
 We are making our co-creators.”

-The first AI character is named Jako Vega (also known as Yellow Dove).
-Abovitz said he is like Woody Guthrie, a gypsy traveling singer who moves across space and time.
+The first AI character is Jako Vega (also known as Yellow Dove).
+Abovitz said he is like Woody Guthrie, a vagabond singer who moves across space and time.
 The first film is in production.

 “Yellow Dove is a member of the Sun and Thunder team, a co-creator, and traveler through a number of interconnected Sun and Thunder storyworlds,” Abovitz said.
 “He is a musician and the first artist on Sun and Thunder Records.
 We are trying to get the character in the world and we are in the process of building the underlying technology.
 At the same time, I will say this that he is part of a much bigger thing.”